Culpa Innata: Gameplay

 The game is set in a fully 3D rendered environment, where the player controls Wallis, with a point-and-click interaction system.
 The game is non-linear in that it allows complete freedom of movement and exploration both in terms of the game itself and the narrative; a player's actions will dynamically affect the ending, giving the game an RPG element.
-In addition, the game reacts dynamically to the player's actions; the sequence that locations and events are unlocked are based on those actions and can vary depending on the order in which they were unlocked.
+In addition, the game reacts dynamically to the player's actions; the sequence that locations and events are unlocked is based on those actions and can vary depending on the order in which they were unlocked.
 Culpa Innata features an in-game diary to track a player's progress.
 The game also features a proprietary logic engine that allows 10,000 condition links between the events in Culpa Innata, creating a different experience for every player.
 The game also features a day/night cycle; certain events and characters appear only during a specific time of day.